Protein pills are perfect for anyone searching for a quicker and easier alternative to protein powder.

 Do Protein pills Even Exist?

-You may be wondering now, why protein pills don’t exist yet.
+You may be wondering now, why protein tablets don’t exist yet.

-That’s because it’s close to impossible to cram in all that protein into a tiny capsule.
+That’s because it’s close to impossible to cram in all that protein supplements into tiny protein capsules.
 It would have to be a super concentrated form of protein for that to work.

 Let’s say that something like that hasn’t been discovered yet, which wouldn’t cause severe gastric distress due to the concentration.